 If you look at his natal chart, you will see some awesome things about the man:

-- He tells the truth.
+- He speaks his truth.
 With the Sun conjunct Mercury in the 2nd house in Leo, if Castro says it, you can put money on it, for the most part.
 His words are thought out, sincere, and fruitful.
 This is not stated to upset anyone, but you will have to be prepared to take him out before he takes it back and KNOW that no man has the power to take another’s life unless it is given to him by the true Conscious and Personified Powers that Be.

 - He is a natural military strategist.
 Because Castro cares for his people and he thinks deeply with a bit of paranoia (Gemini in 12) he developed into a military strongman with the ability to rally the people behind him (11th house Mars in Taurus trine Pallas).
 Paranoia is not always a bad thing, especially for a political leader.
 Ironically, Abe Lincoln was another air sign 12th house thinker.
 Hmmm, they have some major keys in common.

 - Castro goes with what he feels is right — it is his only law and his 8th house Aquarian Jupiter lets everyone know that there are a slew of bodies that prove his convictions.
-I am not mad at him.
-Sometimes it must be this way (the dark mother speaks…lol).

 A Brief Numerological Note

 I have often referred you to the book Numerology for Teachers by D. J. Ward so that you can understand how the tool of numerology confirms what we see in Astrology.
 Mr. Castro boasts two strength arrows, that of Organization, Intuitive Thought and Inspired Planning, as well as the arrow of Understanding, Reasoning and Discrimination Powers.
+Castro was known to have a photographic memory.

 This is where he differs from Lincoln in that Lincoln could not boast any strength arrows, but rather had weaknesses — Hopelessness, Doubt and Uncertainty.
 Perhaps this is why he did not live but rather succumbed to assassination for you can only experience what you think about.

 And what if Castro is a reincarnated Lincoln who learned from his mistakes and came back into existence with more vigor and confidence.
 This could be the case even though Castro is not, per the clip below, one who believes in having more than one life.
-Depending on how you see it, Castro could be right because the carnations we experience are really just one life trying to improve upon itsef.
+Depending on how you see it, Castro could be right because the carnations we experience are really just one life trying to improve upon itself.